Moving Babies: infant developmental movement education

 -

-Privates sessions are $150-$190, depending on the location.
-Privates sessions can be at my home studio or at your home.
+Privates sessions and pods are $150-190 (per 1 hour meeting) depending on the location.
+Privates sessions and pods take place at your home.

 -